fabien/backbone-brace/README.md

 ## Mixins with Backbone

-namedAttributes and namedEvents in mixins are respected.
+namedAttributes and namedEvents in mixins are respected:

     var Selectable = {
         namedAttributes: ["selected"],